nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 **Main components of the architecture**

-At app launch, **`BudgetTracker`** is in charge of initializing the components and linking them by passing some initialized components into others as parameters. (e.g. an initialized variable of `Data` is passed into an initialized variable of `Storage`)
+At app launch, **`BudgetTracker`** is in charge of initializing the components and linking them by passing some initialized components into others as parameters.

+For example, an initialized variable of `Data` is passed into an initialized variable of `Storage` for the `Storage` component to load hard disk information into the memory.

 [**`Commons`**](#common-classes) consists of the exception classes for exception handling and messages used by other classes.